 The base of the recipe starts with vanilla-wafer cookies that are finely ground in a food processor.
 This gives the entire cupcake such a nice texture and flavor that hints at vanilla, but is not too sweet.
 Adding shredded coconut furthers the amazing texture and flavor combination of this cupcake.
 Not a fan of coconut, you can just leave it out.

 However, the very best part of the recipe?
-The delicious and oh-so-easy whipped cream frosting that gets spread evenly over the top of all the muffins.
+The delicious and oh-so-easy whipped cream frosting which gets spread over the top of all the cupcakes.
 It took about a minute to put on the frosting, whereas frosting individual cupcakes would take forever.

 To make ahead, just bake the cupcakes and cool.
 Store in an airtight container in the fridge for up to a day in advance, or freeze for up to a week.
 The morning of, just take out the cupcakes and frost about 1-3 hours before serving.
-Top with berries (or you could do sprinkles) and you’re done!
+Lastly, top with berries.
+And that’s it!

 Adults love these cupcakes as much as the kiddos too.
 So give these Pull-Apart Vanilla-Wafer Cupcakes a try and have a festive desert for your next get together.